ROBERT ANTONI

 --THE DAILY TELEGRAPH

-During World War II, an American military base is established in Trinidad, and the island changes face overnight--not in dedication to the war effort, but in "service" of the newly arrived soldiers.
-Prostitutes decend on Port of Spain, gambling dens flourish, together with all maner of debauchery.
-Granny Myna's six boys are all in medical school in Canada, their bedrooms vacant, her large home empty.
-With the General's encouragement--and to pocket some cash of her own--she takes in boarders, a motley crew who soon become like own sons.
-Everynight, in an attempt to keep "her boys" out of the brothels, she tells them stories--tales enticing and adventurous enough to defeat the temptations waiting beyond her door.
+During World War II an American military base is established in Trinidad, and the island changes face overnight--not in dedication to the war effort, but to "service" the newly arrived soldiers.
+Prostitutes decend on Port of Spain, gambling dens flourish, together with all manner of debauchery.
+Granny Myna is a young widow, her six boys all in university in Canada, their bedrooms vacant, her large home empty.
+With the General's encouragement--and to pocket some cash of her own--she takes in boarders, a motley crew of soldiers who soon become like her own sons.
+Every night, in an attempt to keep "her boys" out of the brothels, she tells them stories--tales enticing enough to defeat the temptations waiting beyond her door.

 TWO WOMEN - ONE BLACK, ONE WHITE - AN UNBORN CHILD -THEIR INTERTWINED STORIES